How to create a benefit pay code

 How to create an earning pay code

-Three types of earnings There are three types of earning payroll instructions.
+There are three types of earning payroll instructions.
 If you wish to enter a number of hours into the input sheet and have the hours calculate at the hourly or salary rate outlined in the employee's compensation policy, you will need to set up ...

 How to add payroll instructions